scarpent/ledgerbil/README.md

 Don't specify bal, balance, reg, or register!

-e.g. ./main.py expenses -p 'last 2 years' will show expenses for last two years with separate columns for the years.
+e.g. ./main.py grid expenses -p 'last 2 years' will show expenses for last two years with separate columns for the years.

 Begin and end dates only determine the range for which periods will be reported.
 They do not limit included entries within a period.
 For